akiliu00512/d4iotasiaiot/BHOL.md

 ## I. Create an free Azure Subscription

-You can use your own Azure Subscription, or use below link to apply an Azure China trial subscription.
+You can use your own Azure Subscription, or use below link to apply an Azure trial subscription.
 https://azure.microsoft.com/en-us/free/